DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-02-adding-questions-about-visa-sponsorship-to-courses.md

 ---
 title: Adding questions about visa sponsorship to courses
-description: We added questions about visa sponsorship to the new course and the edit course flows.
+description: We added questions about visa sponsorship to the new course and the edit course flows
 date: 2022-03-02
 related:
   items: